 - You can always clean mold yourself.
 You can clean smaller infestations of 10 square feet or less on your own using a mix of household detergent and water.
 Don’t use UV light or high heat drying, which may make the mold grow faster.
 If the infestation is larger than 10 square feet, or you have allergies, call a professional

-If you find mold in your home or business in Alexandria, VA that’s more than you can handle, call the professionals at ServiceMaster NCR.
-Our certified technicians use the best testing and remediation methods in the industry.
-InstaScope Testing and Trifect Mold Removal will save you money by helping us do the job right the first time.
+If you find mold in your home or business in Houston, TX that’s more than you can handle, call the professionals at RestorationMaster.
+Our certified technicians use the best testing and remediation methods in the industry and will save you money by doing the job right the first time.

 Mold remediation costs vary, depending on the extent of the infestation.
-According to HomeAdvisor.com, the national average to remove mold and toxic materials is $2,155.00.
+According to HomeAdvisor.com, the national average to remove mold is $2,245.